martinmf-dev/double-heston/README.md

 ---

 This project explored option pricing and delta hedging under the **Double Heston stochastic volatility model**, combining Monte Carlo simulations, analytical methods, and hedging experiments to analyze model accuracy and robustness.
+My results can be found in the notebook [DoubleHeston.ipynb](notebooks/DoubleHeston.ipynb) in this repository.

 ---